lzell/louzell.com/markdown/notes/rails7.md

     EDITOR="/usr/bin/vim" bin/rails credentials:edit

-chnages the file contents at config/credentials.yml.enc
+changes the file contents at config/credentials.yml.enc

+I prefer not to use `credentials:edit` without an environment,
+instead relying upon `config/credentials/development.*` and `config credentials/production.*`

 ### (rails credentials, debugging)
 If in production I get the error: